 In other words, it could be an added cost with them even while the church is under contract.

 At The Malphurs Group, we call our churches “partners” not “clients.”
 Words matter.
 We want to partner with you on your journey, which means we don’t watch the clock on phone calls or video conferences.
 Monthly coaching for one year is built into our on-site process, but we never turn down “unscheduled” conversations.
 We succeed when you do.

 What previous experience does the church consulting organization have with churches like yours?
 Have they worked with a large church in growth mode?
 Do they know what it takes to help a mid-size church navigate the church growth challenges you are facing or will face?
 Have they walked a church under 100 through the difficulties of experiencing a turn-around?

-We’ve been honored at how many denominations, seminaries, and thousands of churches utilize Dr. Aubrey Malphurs‘ books and processes.
+The Malphurs Group has over two decades of consulting experience.
+Multiple denominations, seminaries, and thousands of churches utilize Dr. Aubrey Malphurs‘ books and processes.
+We don’t take that honor lightly!
 Experience and cross-denominational impact should give you a process you can trust.

 If you belong to a denomination, you likely can get free or very cheap help from a local association or state group.
 Not intending to insult the denominations, but most of these cheap or free efforts are ineffective.
 This is because they cannot give you personalized attention due to the fact that there is a real-world cost to do so.

 Conversely, well-known consulting groups often charge $10k-$20k for their process.
 Some groups charge double this amount for large churches.
 Be sure to ask about which costs are included: travel, coaching, etc.